Our Thailand EMDR Psychotherapy

 Over time and continued EMDR trauma therapy, these more positive mental pathways can supplant the most harmful negative memories.
 The client is then able to use their own inner resources to move forward, away from the painful thoughts that had disrupted their lives, and towards a freer, happier self-identity.

-Clients report a greater sense of personal control and empowerment after completing a full course of EMDR treatments.
+Clients report a greater sense of personal control and empowerment after completing our full course of Thailand EMDR treatments.
 Other common outcomes include a significant decrease in severity for symptoms of PTSD, along with other long-term mental effects related to traumatic experiences.

 Upon repeated exposure to EMDR techniques, the client should be able to adequately soothe themselves when anxiety strikes, without needing to rely on a professional EMDR therapist.
 Many clients also note a dramatic improvement in their self-esteem following treatment.